jwang93/SLogo/README.md

 * When using Save/Load FunctionsAndVariables, please save your file in the src/file directory.
 It is the same directory that has the session.txt file.

 ##### Any known bugs, crashes, or problems with the project's functionality
+   Bugs:
+     - set background image cause null-pointer exception for some files but not others
+     -
+   Not implemented functionality:
+     - allow user to set image for turtle **we imagine it will be very similar to set background image
+     - pen can choose to make dashed lines ** not hard but we chose to work more on refactoring with our time
+     - let user acess a html page for help
+     - undo/do actions
+     - show variables/functions defined by users **GUI has windows for them but isn't functional yet

 ##### Any extra features included in the project
+   Enhanced GUI, lets the user choose background color/toggle highlight for turtle/set background image/ toggle reference grid by clicking buttons in GUI without need to type commands

 ##### Your impressions of the assignment to help improve it in the future